kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

     # get argocd admin password via below command
     kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
     ```
-1. Apply ClusterIssuer.
-Note: During the demo, we are using staging letsencrypt certificate provider.
-In real world, you should use production lets-encrypt certificate issuer.
-Just need to change the url in below.
+1. Apply ClusterIssuer. **Note:** For the demo, staging LetsEncrypt certificate provider is used.
+In real world production applications, you should use production LetsEncrypt certificate issuer.
+Just need to change the url in `dev/clusterIssuer.yaml` file.
     ```shell
     kubectl apply -f dev/clusterIssuer.yaml
     ```
 1. Add Seed nginx-ingress DNS record
     ```shell
-    # Apply DNS record manually in AWS Route53
+    # Apply below DNS CNAME record manually in AWS Route53
     # india.argodemo.lab.kubermatic.io and *.india.argodemo.lab.kubermatic.io
+    # You can get load balancer details from `k get svc -n nginx-ingress-controller nginx-ingress-controller`
-    # now you can access ArgoCD at https://argocd.india.argodemo.lab.kubermatic.io
+    # After DNS setup, you can access the seed ArgoCD at https://argocd.india.argodemo.lab.kubermatic.io
     ```
 1. Prepare kubeconfig of cluster-admin privileges so that it can be added as secret and then this cluster can be added as Seed in master cluster configuration
     ```shell
     make create-long-lived-seed-kubeconfig
     # Above make target creates a file seed-ready-kube-config with base64 encoded kubeconfig
-    # Manually update the content of seed-ready-kube-config in the ./dev/demo-master/seed-kubeconfig-secret-india.yaml
+    # Manually update the content of seed-ready-kube-config in the `./dev/demo-master/seed-kubeconfig-secret-india.yaml`

     # NOTE: export master kubeconfig for below operation
     kubectl apply -f dev/demo-master/seed-kubeconfig-secret-india.yaml
+    # commit changes to git and push latest changes in
+    make push-git-tag-dev
     ```
 1. Sync all apps in ArgoCD by accessing ArgoCD UI and syncing apps manually
 1. Add Seed nodeport proxy DNS record
     ```shell
     # Apply DNS record manually in AWS Route53
-    # Loadbalancer details from k get svc -n kubermatic nodeport-proxy
     # *.india.seed.argodemo.lab.kubermatic.io
+    # Loadbalancer details from `k get svc -n kubermatic nodeport-proxy`
     ```
 1. Now we can create user-clusters on this dedicated seed cluster as well.

 > NOTE: Sometimes, we get weird errors about timeouts.
 We need to restart node-local-dns daemonset and/or coredns / cluster-autoscaler deployment to resolve these errors.